-Dr. Arthur J. Dipatri Jr., MD is a pediatric neurosurgeon in Chicago, IL specializing in pediatric neurosurgery.
-He graduated from UMDNJ-New Jersey Medical School in 1990 and has 35 years of experience.
-Dr. Arthur J. Dipatri Jr., MD is affiliated with Endeavor Health, Shriners Children's and The University of Chicago Medicine.
+Dr. Arthur J. Dipatri Jr., MD is a pediatric neurosurgeon in Crown Point, IN specializing in pediatric neurosurgery.
+He graduated from UMDNJ-New Jersey Medical School.
+Dr. Arthur J. Dipatri Jr., MD is affiliated with Endeavor Health, Advocate Health Care, Shriners Children's and The University of Chicago Medicine.

 Hydrocephalus